anmpahwa/LRP.jl/README.md

 - `ρ`     :   Reaction factor

 and an initial solution developed using one of the following methods,
 - Random Initialization             : `:random`
+- K-means Clustering Intialization  : `:cluster`

 The ALNS metaheuristic iteratively removes a set of nodes using,
 - Random Node Removal       : `:randomnode!`